computational-metabolomics/dmadb-docs/docs/source/dataandresults.rst

    * - Assay name
      - The DMA assay from which the data was derived from
    * - Polarity
-     - The mass spectrometry ionisation polarity from which the data was dervied from
+     - The mass spectrometry ionisation polarity from which the data was derived from
    * - Metabolite standard
      - Boolean - if true, then the data and results are for a metabolite reference standard mix (e.g. the assay was used for validation purposes rather that measuring the metabolite directly in an organism)
    * - Fractionation